You can find a beautiful visual habit tracker in our apps 🎨

 To track an activity, double-click on a particular day in the habit tracker or click the complete button present on each habit block on the calendar.

 Habits can be grouped into routines – though we call them habit groups in our apps.
 Habits can also be scheduled onto the calendar either manually or automatically.
 See our article dedicated to habit scheduling to learn more.

-The habit widget is one of the best and smartest features in Lunatask.
-Be sure to check out how it works 🤞
+The habit widget is a pretty cool feature of Lunatask.
+Be sure to check out how it works.

 Daily vs weekly habits

 ⚡️ Weekly habits are a feature available on Premium plan

 We differentiate between daily and weekly habits.
 Daily habits are tracked once or many times a day.
 You can also set up a custom recurrence for daily habits – for example, water the plants every Tuesday and Friday.

 On the other hand, weekly habits are not tracked per individual day but per whole week – it does not matter on which day you track them.
 So, for example, you might want to read a book twice a week regardless of the day – you care only that on Sunday you have two activities tracked for that week.
 You would use a many-times weekly habit with the goal set to 2.